There are three comings of Jesus:

 The last week of the Liturgical Year is dedicated to n°3.
 See the Mass readings.

 Advent is dedicated to 1 and 2.
 With John the Baptist and Mary.
-More Mary of Course: The Immaculate Conception on the 8th December, the Octave of it, and more specifically from the 18th December.
+Of course it is dedicated more to Mary with: The Immaculate Conception on the 8th December, the Octave of it, and more specifically from 18th December onwards.

-The Liturgical year is the communication of all the Mysteries of Jesus to us.
+The function of the Liturgical year is the communicate all of the Mysteries of Jesus to us.
 They are spread over the entire year (or 3 years).
 Liturgy is the moment in time where Jesus’ Grace is communicated to us.
 The more we are attentive to its rhythm the more we receive the Grace of God.

 The more Spiritual Life grows in us and develops, the more we become sensitive to 2, i.e. Jesus growth in us.
 And it aches to see how far the reality on the ground is from that (see following Post).
 How the way we celebrate Christmas is far from focusing on the inner reality of it.
-It is normal to feel this pain, it is the sing that the Grace is working in us.
-2 is becoming the focus of our life.
+It is normal to feel this pain and it is the sing that the Grace is working in us.
+Number 2 is becoming the focal point in our lives.

-Note: In the early stages of spiritual growth, we are tempted to start to focus on 3, forgetting that 3 alone doesn’t make sense without the progress in 2.
-2 is the only door to 3.
-The coming of Jesus in our heart is the only door to his coming in the end of time.
-The only way to please Him and hasten his final glorious coming.
-Therefore it is better to put all our energy in 2 in order to have a real growth of Jesus in the Church and in the World.
-Why would we focus on Him coming back if people are not ready to great Him?
-If people don’t have Him in their heart already, is it real love from our part to want Him to come back?
+Note: In the early stages of spiritual growth, we are tempted to start to focus on number 3, forgetting that it alone doesn’t make sense without progress in number 2.
+Number 2 is the only door to number 3.
+The coming of Jesus in our heart is the only door to his coming at the end of time.
+It is the only way to please Him and hasten his final glorious coming.
+Therefore it is better to concentrate all our energies on number 2 in order to have a real growth of Jesus in the Church and in the World.
+Why would we focus on His coming back if people are not ready to greet Him?
+If people don’t have Him in their heart already, is it real love on our part to want Him to come back?
 Wouldn’t it be spiritually egoistical?

-Asking Him to come back while 2 is not realised is a lack of realism and most importantly a lack of real love for Jesus and for his Body.
+Asking Jesus to come back before number 2 has been realised shows a lack of realism and most importantly a lack of real love for Jesus and for his Body.

-Then of course, if we start to focus a lot on 3, we deviate our attention toward false prophecies… and our “apocalyptical fantasy” start to develop.
+Then, of course, if we start to focus primarily on number 3, our interest will be captured by false prophecies… and our “apocalyptic fantasies” will start to develop.